 A walk through geological time at BGS Keyworth

-Three billion years of Earth’s history squeezed into a 130-metre-long stone concourse, every step bringing you about 25 million years closer to the present day.
+The Geological Walk at BGS Keyworth was officially opened on 17 May 2012 by Sir John Beddington, Government Chief Scientific Adviser.
+Three billion years of Earth’s history squeezed into a 130 m-long stone concourse, every step bringing you about 25 million years closer to the present day.

-Visitors are welcome to pick up a guide leaflet from Reception.
+Visitors are welcome to pick up a guide leaflet from reception.

-- the Walk is normally open from 09.00 to 16.30 Monday to Friday (except public holidays and other advertised closures)
+- The walk is normally open from 09.00 to 16.30 Monday to Friday (except public holidays and other advertised closures).

-- check the Walk is open before travelling by contacting firstname.lastname@example.org or 0115 936 3143
+- Check the walk is open before travelling by contacting BGS Enquiries or telephoning 0115 936 3143.

-- pedestrian access only (no bicycles, scooters etc.)
+- Pedestrian access only (no bicycles; scooters, etc.).

-We offer a limited number of guided tours of the BGS facilities, including a self-guided tour of the Geological Walk, for groups of 10 or more visitors.
-For information on dates and availability, please contact Enquiries.
+We also offer a limited number of guided tours of the BGS facilities, including a self-guided tour of the Geological Walk, for groups of 10 or more visitors.
+For information on dates and availability, please contact BGS Enquiries.

-UK’s diverse geology
+The UK’s diverse geology

-The geology of the UK is amongst the most varied on the planet with every major geological interval and rock formation represented, from the ancient three-billion-year-old rocks of the Scottish Highlands to the younger sedimentary sequences of south-east England.
+The geology of the UK is amongst the most varied on the planet, with every major geological interval and rock formation represented, from the ancient three-billion-year-old rocks of the Scottish Highlands to the younger sedimentary sequences of south-east England.

-From ice age to tropical seas
+From ice ages to tropical seas

-Large boulders of archetypal rocks are situated along the Walk, providing budding geologists with the opportunity to get close up to their favourite rocks; including the grandaddy of them all, the three-billion-year-old boulder of Lewisian Gneiss, weighing 15 tonnes, from the Outer Hebrides.
+Large boulders of archetypal rocks are situated along the walk, providing budding geologists with the opportunity to get close up to their favourite rocks, including the grandaddy of them all, the three-billion-year-old boulder of Lewisian Gneiss, weighing 15 tonnes, from the Outer Hebrides.